 International arbitration, standards of review, margin of appreciation, public law regulatory activities of states, foreign investors, protection of investor rights, Bilateral investment treaties, International Center for the Settlement of Investment Disputes (ICSID)

 Yale Journal of International Law

 Burke-White, William W. and von Staden, Andreas, "Private Litigation in a Public Law Sphere:The Standard of Review in Investor-State Arbitrations" (2009).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 277.